 - New feathers will be whole, bright, and glossy.

-If there are isolated patches of feather loss that are not symmetrical, this isn’t molting.
-It’s possibly due to parasites, infection, injury, or plucking.
+If isolated patches of feather loss aren’t symmetrical, this is likely due to parasites, infection, injury, or plucking.
 Of course, a sign of molting is an excess of shed feathers found below the perch.